New Look 1947 Fragrance

-A fragrant echo of Christian Dior's first Couture show on February 12, 1947, the New Look 1947 fragrance bears the now-legendary name that Carmel Snow, Editor-in-Chief of Harper's Bazaar, used to describe this innovative and astonishing collection.
+A fragrant echo of Christian Dior's first Couture show on February 12, 1947, the New Look 1947 fragrance bears the now-legendary name that Carmel Snow, Editor-in-Chief of Harper's Bazaar, used to describe this groundbreaking and astounding collection.

 Like the Bar suit, the iconic New Look piece, the fragrance immediately captures your attention as it unleashes the vivacity of its olfactory notes of Rose and Jasmine.

 The scent of Tuberose is gently revealed in the fragrance to those who know how to identify it, hidden behind the floral olfactory notes.

 The black and white of Christian Dior's first Bar suit, a white that the fragrance unfurls with petals of Tuberose and Jasmine.

 Floral.
 The fragrance blooms like a bouquet of Rose, Jasmine and Tuberose, imagined like a revolutionary skirt in which the tiniest details are the most precious.